tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 introduction, each section provides rationale for the proposed change(s).
-The instructions in this document revise the values of "Recommended" column, applies the new value to the registries, and adds this column as noted in {{orphaned}}.
+The instructions in this document revise the values of "Recommended" column, applies the new value to the registries, and adds this column as noted in {{orphaned-registries}}.
 There are also instructions to update references, including replacing references to {{?RFC8446}} with
 {{!I-D.ietf-tls-rfc8446bis}} and {{?RFC8447}} with {{!I-D.ietf-tls-rfc8447bis}}.